-Crowded into makeshift shelters, Indonesian Christians who survived the Sulawesi earthquake urgently need food, baby formula, blankets and tents.
+Crowded into makeshift shelters, Indonesian Christians who survived the Sulawesi earthquake urgently need food, baby milk, blankets and tents.

-Desperate Indonesian pastors are pleading with Barnabas Aid for tents, blankets, food and baby formula for their homeless church members.
+Desperate Indonesian pastors are pleading with Barnabas Fund for tents, blankets, food and baby milk for their homeless church members.

 Please help us to help them.